Skip to content

 • ignore_status:

-• multiline_match: Regular expression to match a line of log, e.g., logs starting with a date (like 2021-11-26) are considered one log entry; lines not starting with this date are part of the previous log.
+• multiline_match: Regular expression matching one line of logs; for example, in the sample, lines starting with dates (such as 2021-11-26) are considered individual log entries, while lines that do not start with such dates are treated as part of the previous log entry.

 • remove_ansi_escape_codes: Whether to remove ANSI escape codes, such as text colors in standard output.

-If the container collector is enabled, it will automatically collect logs output to stdout.
+When the container collector is enabled, it automatically collects logs output by containers to stdout.
 For logs you do not wish to collect, there are several methods.

-Add annotations to the deployment YAML file and set disable to true.
+Add annotations in the yaml file when deploying applications, and set disable to true.

 apiVersion: apps/v1